A Dynamic Duo

 Favorite dish: Chefs don't really have favourite dishes, as cuisine can be so vast.
 I just enjoy good food, from Michelin-starred restaurants to a pizza place or street food.
 When you eat something that brings back memories from your childhood or from a place you visited, that is the best.

-Favorite kitchen tool: London, Chicago, New York, Sydney… so much to see, so much to try.
+Favorite food city: London, Chicago, New York, Sydney… so much to see, so much to try.

 Favorite vacation place: I never stick to one place.